NREL/resstock/measures/ResStockArguments/README.md

 **HVAC Blower: Fan Efficiency**

 The blower fan efficiency at maximum fan speed.
 Applies only to split (not packaged) systems (i.e., applies to ducted systems as well as ductless mini-split systems).
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heating-systems'>HPXML Heating Systems</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooling-systems'>HPXML Cooling Systems</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heat-pumps'>HPXML Heat Pumps</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heating-systems'>HPXML Heating Systems</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-cooling-systems'>HPXML Cooling Systems</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heat-pumps'>HPXML Heat Pumps</a>) is used.

 - **Name:** ``hvac_blower_fan_watts_per_cfm``
 - **Type:** ``String``